Safe Disclosure Procedure

 The chief internal auditor shall conduct a preliminary investigation into an allegation of fraud, theft, or misappropriation.

-If the chief internal auditor determines that there is sufficient evidence or reasonable grounds to pursue an allegation and that there is a possibility of wrongdoing such that an investigation is warranted, the chief internal auditor shall, in collaboration with the assistant vice-president, human resources; chief financial officer; and general counsel, conduct an investigation of all substantive allegations of fraud, theft, or misappropriation.
+If the chief internal auditor determines that there is sufficient evidence or reasonable grounds to pursue an allegation and that there is a possibility of wrongdoing such that an investigation is warranted, the chief internal auditor shall, in collaboration with the chief human resources officer; chief financial officer; and general counsel, conduct an investigation of all substantive allegations of fraud, theft, or misappropriation.

 Investigations are conducted in confidence and in accordance with any applicable legislation or applicable collective agreement.